Home Blog How to promote diversity in your workplace

 Take a leading role in your organization’s path forward.

 At the Graduate School of Management at Marquette University, we don’t just lecture about diversity and inclusion, we live it as a part of our Jesuit principles.
-Service, social justice and ethics are at the core of our curriculums for the online MBA and online Master in Management (MiM) programs and are taught by expert faculty including several who are widely published on the topics of organizational behavior, workplace relationships and stigmas.
-With our programs you can master business topics like finance, supply chain management, human resources development, and more, all through a lens of principled leadership.
-Start your application today or set up a call with an Admissions Advisor for more information.
+Service, social justice and ethics are at the core of our curriculum for the online MBA program and is taught by expert faculty including several who are widely published on the topics of organizational behavior, workplace relationships and stigmas.
+With our program you can master business topics like finance, supply chain management, human resources development, and more, all through a lens of principled leadership.
+Start your application today or set up a call with an admissions outreach advisor for more information.